microsoft/PowerToys/doc/powertoys-examples.md

 Imagine you're a software developer working on multiple projects simultaneously.
 You have numerous windows open, including your IDE, terminal, browser, and documentation.
 Navigating between these windows can be time consuming and disruptive to your workflow.

-Enter FancyZones.
+This is where FancyZones comes in.
 With this PowerToy feature, you can create custom window layouts that suit your specific needs.

 ![Creating a custom layout in FancyZones](images/overview/Original/FancyZones.png)